 Restrict Content Pro will attempt to enable the IPN for you automatically, but in rare cases, it has to be done manually from your PayPal account.

 To access the IPN settings, log into your PayPal account and got to Profile > My Settings > My Selling Tools > Instant Payment Notifications:

 Click on Update.
 Here you will be able to enable the IPN and set the URL.
 The URL should be set to:

 Note: "YOURSITE.com" should be replaced with your actual domain name.

 Note: If you're migrating PayPal recurring subscriptions from another platform that also used IPNs then you may want to set up a 301 redirect on old IPN URL to the new IPN URL for RCP.
 This will ensure that any IPNs still being sent to the old URL will get correctly forwarded to the new one.

 Update the IPN Encoding Settings

 It's also a good idea to check your encoding settings in PayPal to ensure they're set correctly.
 This can avoid issues with special characters when Restrict Content Pro handles data sent back from PayPal.
-To find these settings, login to PayPal and go to Profile > My Settings > My Selling Tools > PayPal button language encoding.
-It's tucked away at the bottom.
+To find these settings, navigate to this page: https://www.paypal.com/cgi-bin/customerprofileweb?cmd=_profile-language-encoding

 On that page, click the More Options button.